cutterkom/storyteller/README.md

 ## Technical Stuff
 Storyteller is built on WordPress.
 It is integrated as a theme, but it does far more than just changing a website's design.
 It simplifies the WordPress backend, too, in order to offer a simple and hopefully mostly self-explaining interface.
 It uses [FitVids.js](https://github.com/davatron5000/FitVids.js) and [Backstretch.js](https://github.com/srobbin/jquery-backstretch) for full screen images and videos. [_s](https://github.com/Automattic/_s) is used as a starting point.

+## Installation

+* A fresh installation of WordPress
+* Install the Storyteller theme + the [AddQuicktag-Plugin](http://wordpress.org/plugins/addquicktag), where you should import this [json-file](http://storyteller.katharinabrunner.de/static/addquicktag-storyteller.json) at the bottom of AddQuicktag's settings page.</li>

 ## To do

 * Write a FAQ